PiFinder™ User Manual

 Tools

-Near the bottom of the main PiFinder menu, the Tools option leads to a set of screens that aren’t observing-related but provide useful information or let you perform actions.
+Near the bottom of the main PiFinder menu, the Tools option leads to a set of screens that aren’t observing-related but provide useful information or let you perform actions — checking the PiFinder’s status, choosing your active telescope and eyepiece, setting your place and time by hand, updating the software, and shutting down or restarting.

 _images/tools_menu_docs.png